 The outlier in this divide is regionally-based University of the Sunshine Coast, who achieved five stars in five of the six student experience measures, while being below the national average for the graduate outcomes.

-Ross White, Head of Data and Analytics at Good Education Groups who publishes the Guide, says the employment success of regional students suggests that graduates may benefit from a move away from the traditional metro employment hubs.
+Ross White, Head of Data and Analytics at Good Education Media’s who publishes the Guide, says the employment success of regional students suggests that graduates may benefit from a move away from the traditional metro employment hubs.

 “Fewer graduates and a demand for qualified workers in regional areas could be driving the success of graduates from regional universities in an otherwise tough employment market”, says White.